 In conclusion, there are no winners in this comparison as Iray has a big advantage of a home field.
 But even considering this – Cycles still has a plus of much faster renders and looks more than decent.
 And overall, even though they are similar from the first glance, in reality these engines are different and require a personal approach.
 If you know how – you can make my Cycles render look a ton better.

-If you want to transfer other things, such as environments – just you can use the Blender plugin as well, only choose Prop/Environment in the import panel in Blender.
-One important thing – pay attention to materials, because they can transfer with problems, especially their metallic and roughness settings.
+The one important thing – pay attention to materials, because they can transfer with problems, especially their metallic and roughness settings.
 To learn more about exporting and importing read Daz to Blender: Step by Step Tutorial.
-Nonetheless, you can rest assured that the plugin does a great job, and even greater compared to the .fbx process.
-So for now, sit back and relax while everything exports.
+In regards to figure export you can use the latest plugin and sit back and relax.

 Source Mobster Room